-The Tate & Lyle Nutrition Centre is a new online hub launched in February easy for customers, scientists, health professionals and consumers to ingredients that can help address formulation and public health challenges.
-As well as technical topics from keto diets to gut health to immunity, plus easy-to-understand infographics and videos.
+The Tate & Lyle Nutrition Centre is a new online hub launched in February 2021.
+Developed by our Global easy for customers, scientists, health professionals and consumers to access authoritative research on ingredients that can help address formulation and public health challenges.
+As well as technical papers, visitors can find articles on topics from keto diets to gut health to immunity, plus easy-to-understand infographics and videos.

-Kavita Karnik, Global Head, Nutrition & Regulatory Affairs at Tate & Lyle, adds to the evidence base, and
+Kavita Karnik, Global Head, Nutrition & Regulatory Affairs at Tate & Lyle, access high-quality research content adds to the evidence base, and supports healthy living.